 - value-Specify the time in seconds to check for the existence of a node.
 The recommended value is 5 seconds. - cfname-Specify a CF node name. - ip-address-of-node-Specify any of the following IP addresses of cfname.
 Available IP addresses are IPv4 and IPv6 address.
-IPv6 link local addresses are not available.
+The link local address of IPv6 is not available.
 When specifying the IPv6 address, enclose it in blankets "[]".